 Aimee Copeland is a 24-year-old from Georgia who’s in the news because of a rare flesh-eating disease which she contracted after cutting her leg in a zip-lining accident earlier this month.
 Despite losing her leg, both hands and her other foot, she has shown tremendous courage.
 Her story was all over the Internet for a few days.

-During this second week of honoring everyday heroes as we look forward to Father’s Day, I have to mention dads like Andy who demonstrate the true heart of fatherhood.
+During this second week of honoring everyday heroes as we look forward to Father’s Day, we recognize dads like Andy who demonstrate the true heart of fatherhood.
 They face challenges that most of us can barely imagine, and yet they persevere and serve their families with selflessness and unwavering dedication.

 That description also fits Rolf, another inspiring example of a father who continues to lead his family in the face of uncertainty.
 Rolf and his wife have four children, and he has a father’s heart for all of them.
 The older three are healthy and thriving and keeping them busy.
 The fourth one, Rudy, is thriving in his own way, but has a rare heart condition that continues to threaten his life.
 He wasn’t supposed to live as long as he has, so Rolf truly doesn’t know what tomorrow will bring for his son.

 Each day, caring for Rudy involves many extra procedures he and his wife have had to learn, with regular trips to various specialists mixed in.
-It’s physically draining, a financial burden … and then when things slow down, there are emotional struggles I can’t claim to understand.
+It’s physically draining, a financial burden … and then when things slow down, there are emotional struggles no one else can understand.

-I can only imagine how it must feel to be willing to do anything for your child, even give up your own life, but surrender to the fact that ultimately his or her fate is out of your control.
+How must it feel to be willing to do anything for your child, even give up your own life, but surrender to the fact that ultimately his or her fate is out of your control?

 Dads, the heart of fathering really comes out when you’re facing something difficult like this.

-Sometimes Championship Fathering comes with a sense of helplessness—and I suppose all dads face some degree of uncertainty.
-But no matter what your situation, I want to encourage you today.
+Sometimes committed fathering comes with a sense of helplessness—and really, all dads face some degree of uncertainty.
+But no matter what your situation, be encouraged today.
 Follow the examples of Rolf and other dads who persevere through fathering trials, and keep doing all you can for your children.

 Fatherhood is a high calling, and you’re up to it!
 Your family needs you to be courageous no matter what might come your way.